 If you submit more than one Expression of Wish, we will only take the latest we have received into account in the event of your death.

 You can contact us to request a new form or download one here:

-- What happens if I die before I submit an Expression of Wish form?
+- What happens if I die before I submit an Expression of Wish?

-The fact that you have not completed an Expression of Wish form will not prevent us from paying any lump sum death benefits in accordance with the terms of your policy but we will have no way of taking your wishes into account when deciding who will receive the payment.
+The fact that you have not submitted an Expression of Wish declaration will not prevent us from paying any lump sum death benefits in accordance with the terms of your policy, but we will have no way of taking your wishes into account when deciding who will receive the payment.

-- How many people can I nominate on my Expression of Wish form?
+- How many people can I nominate in my Expression of Wish?

 You can nominate as many people as you wish.